On eve of South Korea vote, Park sounds father's battle cry

 Park would be South Korea's first female president.

-She campaigned on a platform of "economic democratization", better regulation and more welfare spending and has tacked back to the right in recent days with a more conciliatory tone towards business.
+She campaigned on a platform of "economic democratisation", better regulation and more welfare spending and has tacked back to the right in recent days with a more conciliatory tone towards business.

 PROMISES